 The terms spouse and partner will also include divorced and separated couples because the work history of one spouse or partner can benefit the other.

 Check Online for Free at Medicare.gov

-The Medicare website lists the general qualifications to get Medicare coverage.
+The Medicare website lists the general qualifications to get and verify Medicare coverage.
 It also has resources to determine the applicant’s eligibility for Medicare.

 Check Eligibility through the Social Security Website